gSchool/DNA-release-3/02-Phase-A/04_acquiring_software.md

 * type: paragraph
 * id: b52ae1bf-6baa-42ac-ae25-5d98826ff878
 * title: !Opt.
-Lesson Feedback: Acquiring Software
+Lesson Feedback: Understanding How Software is Acquired
 <!-- * points: [1] (optional, the number of points for scoring as a checkpoint) -->
 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->